open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## Trace package

 The `Trace Package` is the package containing the TracerProvider and Tracer API classes.
-In some languages, this may also be referred to as a module.
+In some languages, this may also be referred to as a module, or may be static methods on a class if the language exposes functionality purely by classes (such as Java).

 The `Trace Package` MAY provide the following functions: